andyexeter/post-lockdown/readme.txt

 == Changelog ==

 = 2.0 =
-This is a major version update.
+This is a major version release.
 Please read the following notes carefully before updating.

-The main plugin class has been rewritten using an instance of the class instead of static class methods.
-This means if you are a developer using any of the static methods from the class  then you will need to update your code to get an instance of the class instead.
-Please see the FAQ for more information.
+* Major refactor of code base for performance and future scalability.
+If you are a developer using any of the plugin class static methods read the FAQ before updating.
+* Added a column to post lists to show the locked or protected status of each post.
+* Added new filters: `postlockdown_column_hidden_default`, `postlockdown_column_html` and `postlockdown_column_label`.
+* Lots of optimisations and general improvements.

 = 1.1.1 =
 * Fixed PHP warning about missing admin notices file.